On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 Quarterly

-Indicator value does not exceed 5%
+The indicator value does not exceed 5 %

 5

-Rate of post-operative complications
+Rate of postoperative complications

 Quarterly

-Indicator value does not exceed 3 %
+The indicator value does not exceed 3 %

 6